Skiing in Alta Badia

 The black runs in Val Gardena like Saslong, Ciampinoi 3, Cir, La Ria, and Paprika are also very enjoyable, and all are within easy reach of skiers based in Corvara and Colfosco.

-Alta Badia Off-piste Freeriding in Alta Badia
+Alta Badia Off-Piste Freeriding in Alta Badia

 Alta Badia Mountain Restaurants (“Mountain Huts”)